First launched in Dubai. See what happened at Holistic Health Middle East →

 Presentation: Recovery-ready leadership: reducing risk, cutting hidden costs, and strengthening wellbeing

 Addiction is often misunderstood, reduced to “willpower” or treated as a private issue.
 In reality, it is a chronic health condition that affects the brain, behaviour and, crucially, the workplace.
 Dr Georges Petitjean will unpack the evidence, highlight how substance use and addiction show up at work, and explain the scale of the issue in today’s workforce.
-Attendees will leave with a clear understanding of why silence creates risk and cost, and why breaking the taboo is now a wellbeing and business imperative.
+This session clarifies how silence around addiction creates risk and cost, and why the issue increasingly sits at the level of organisational governance.

 • NHS Drugs and Alcohol Treatment Services Medical Lead and Clinical Director, Dr. Georges Petitjean